 - A reduced grade (including F) for the entire course

-The faculty member may also request that his/her department chairperson contact the appropriate dean and request that an Academic Integrity Board be convened, for the purpose of imposing further sanctions.
+The faculty member may also request that their department chairperson contact the appropriate dean and request that an Academic Integrity Board be convened, for the purpose of imposing further sanctions.
 See below for a list of possible sanctions.

-Whatever the penalty, the report describing the incident and recording the decision will be kept by the vice provost's designee until the student has graduated and the degree has been awarded.
-In addition, the vice provost will forward a copy of the report to the student's major department chairperson.
+Whatever the penalty, the report describing the incident and recording the decision will be kept by the Vice Provost's designee until the student has graduated and the degree has been awarded.
+In addition, the Vice Provost will forward a copy of the report to the student's major department chairperson.
 Individual departments may establish a "zero tolerance" policy for their majors.
 Students must be clearly informed of such a policy by those departments.

 The purpose of this record keeping is to ensure that students who violate the University's student Academic Integrity Policy a second time are dealt with appropriately.
 A second purpose is to deter students from repeating offenses.
 A record of the first-offense is kept in the student's academic file in the Office of the Vice Provost as an internal record and is not available to faculty who may be bringing charges against a student.
 Information as to whether or not such a file exists is available to individuals or committees who are writing letters of reference for students, when the form asks if the student has ever been sanctioned for academic dishonesty.
 The file is destroyed once the student's degree is awarded.